mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 top
 ```

 Because a function has to jump back to the place of the call when it returns, the computer must remember the context from which the function was called.
-In one case, console.log has to jump back to the greet function.
+In one case, `console.log` has to jump back to the `greet` function.
 In the other case, it jumps back to the end of the program.

-The place where the computer stores this context is the call stack.
+The place where the computer stores this context is the *call stack*.
 Every time a function is called, the current context is put on top of this “stack”.
 When the function returns, it removes the top context from the stack and uses it to continue execution.

 Storing this stack requires space in the computer’s memory.
 When the stack grows too big, the computer will fail with a message like “out of stack space” or “too much recursion”.
 The following code illustrates this by asking the computer a really hard question, which causes an infinite back-and-forth between two functions.
-Rather, it would be infinite, if the computer had an infinite stack.
+Rather, it *would* be infinite, if the computer had an infinite stack.
 As it is, we will run out of space, or “blow the stack”.

 ``` javascript
 function chicken() {